Leny73/reactnd-project-myreads-starter/README.md

 ## Usage

-_You can search for Books pressing the + button on the bottom of the screen or navigating to appname/search_ _You can put the books in your library from the search page directly_
+_You can search for Books pressing the + button on the bottom of the screen or navigating to appname/search._
+_You can put the books in your library from the search page directly into your digital library_

 ## Important